gasseklopper/portfolio_mmo/README.md

 ## Project Portfolio Page

 Created a portfolio Page for a lesson as a frontend developer course.
-I used <a href="https://picturepan2.github.io/spectre">Spectre.css</a> as my CSS framework to compile my sass stylesheets core spectre.css.
+I used <a href="https://picturepan2.github.io/spectre">Spectre.css</a> as my CSS framework to compile my sass stylesheets to core spectre.css.
 I have created Index.html and also this file structure

 ## Folder Structure